hpcaitech/ColossalAI/README.md

 ## Installation
 > Colossal-AI currently only supports the Linux operating system and has not been tested on other OS such as Windows and macOS.
+>
+> Environment Requirement: PyTorch 1.10 ~ 1.12 (WIP higher version), Python >= 3.7, CUDA >= 11.0.
+If you encounter any problem about installation, you may want to raise an [issue](https://github.com/hpcaitech/ColossalAI/issues/new/choose) in this repository.

 ### Install from PyPI